Jan Dołęga-Zakrzewski

-Jan Dołęga-Zakrzewski (pronunciation: Dolenga Zakshevski; 7 November 1866 in Białyszewo – 3 December 1936 in Ostrów Mazowiecka) was a Polish surveyor, political and social activist, publicist.
+Jan Dołęga-Zakrzewski (pronunciation: Dolenga Zakshevski; 7 November 1866 – 3 December 1936) was a Polish surveyor, political and social activist, publicist.
 He was a member of the Association of the Polish Youth "Zet" and of the National League as well as mayor of Ostrów Mazowiecka (1930–1933).

 Family

 Jan Dołęga-Zakrzewski was born on 7 November 1866 in the locality Białyszewo, Sierpc county, in the landed estate belonging to his parents Szczepan (Stephen) and Józefa née Smoleńska.

 He came from a very old noble family.
 The house of Dołęga-Zakrzewski is a line of the medieval Dołęga (Dolenga) clan, who descended from a knight, who came from the Netherlands to Poland in XII century – Hugo van Arkel called Butyr (about 1096-before 1166), komes (count), the castellan of Chełmno and the commander of the army of the Duke of Mazovia and the supreme prince of Poland – Bolesław IV the Curly.
 His family ruled over numerous landed estates in northern Mazovia.
 Grandfather – Jan (1803–1869) – was the heir of Sokołowo, Kosmaczewo and Petrykozy, (over 750 ha), father – Szczepan (1825–1892) – Białyszewo, Szczepanki, Ważyno Kmiece, Piaski Białyszewskie and Mlice Kostery (about 960 ha).
 Grandfather resided in the manor house in Kosmaczewo, father in the manor in Białyszewo.
 Szczepan Dołęga-Zakrzewski took part in the January Uprising 1863.
 Mother conducted social and educational activities in the Sierpc county.